 For example, if the maximum eligible FPL is 215% and the minimum eligible FPL is 60%; the household at 215% FPL could receive a benefit for an estimated 9% of their annual heating cost, while the 60% FPL household could receive a benefit for an estimated 38% of their annual heating cost.

-A household at 60% of the state median income will receive a lower benefit than a household at 100 percent of the federal poverty level when both have the same home heating costs; and,
+A household at 60% of the federal poverty level will receive a lower benefit than a household at 100 percent of the federal poverty level when both have the same home heating costs; and,

 A household with low home heating costs will receive a lower benefit than a household with high heating costs when both are at the same poverty level.